 Students will be obliged to participate in workshops, discussions and seminars.
 At the same time, they will participate in negotiation game, which will be concluded by a presentation at the end of the summer school.
 The quality of the project work will be evaluated by the lecturers.
 Successful completion of the project will be a prerequisite for successful completion of the summer school and will be the proof of students` understanding of the topic and its context.

-The summer school is open to undergraduate and graduate students of International Relations, Political Science, and European studies, as well as students from technical, legal and economic fields.
+The summer school is open to undergraduate, graduate and postgraduate students of International Relations, Political Science, and European studies, as well as students from technical, legal and economic fields.
 The summer school is also open to junior employees of energy sector related companies.

 Special Envoy for Energy Security, Ministry of Foreign Affairs of the Czech Republic

-Director, Energy Market and Infrastructure Department, Ministry of Economic Affairs, Latvia; Member of the Supervisory Board of Latvian Power Transmission System Operator AS Augstsprieguma; Associate Professor at Riga Technical University
+Director, Energy Market and Infrastructure Department, Ministry of Economic Affairs, Latvia; Member of the Supervisory Board of Latvian Power Transmission System Operator AS Augstsprieguma; Associate Professor at Riga Technical University, Latvia

-Senior Research Fellow, Institute of World Economics, Hungarian Academy of Sciences, Hungary
+Senior Research Fellow, Institute of World Economics, Hungarian Academy of Sciences, Budapest, Hungary

-Head of Gas Unit, Energy Community Secretariat, Austria
+Head, Gas Unit, Energy Community Secretariat, Vienna, Austria

-Assistant Professor, International Institute of Political Science, Masaryk University, Czech Republic
+Assistant Professor, International Institute of Political Science, Masaryk University, Brno, Czech Republic

 Assistant Professor, Department of International Relations and European Studies, Faculty of Social Studies, Masaryk University, Czech Republic